PetterTech/blog/content/posts/2012-11-20-powershell-checking-multiple-dns-records-for-multiple-domains.md

 }
 ```

-You might notice that I use Google&#8217;s public dns servere here, but you can use whatever dns server you want, or just leave the -server part out.
+You might notice that I use Google's public dns servere here, but you can use whatever dns server you want, or just leave the -server part out.

 The example above is pretty basic and only checks for an A record.
 In our case we needed to check several SRV records for each of the domains, so I had to extend the script a little.
-The cmdlet Resolve-DnsName is equivalent to the good ol&#8217; nslookup so it&#8217;s quite powerful, given the right swithces.
+The cmdlet Resolve-DnsName is equivalent to the good ol' nslookup so it's quite powerful, given the right swithces.

 Heres the script I ended up with for our case (10 points if you guess what the SRV records are for 🙂 ):